aj2322001/KARSparking/Project Form.md

 e19cse267@bennett.edu.in
 e19cse180@bennett.edu.in

-## feasibility study/ Business Context of the idea/ Monetization/ Opportunity Analysis
+## Feasibility study/ Business Context of the idea/ Monetization/ Opportunity Analysis
 As we are developing a software-based application we will not be spending a large amount of money in the future also.
 Currently, we are in the developing stage of our project that is we don't have potential users, for now.
 So we don't have to spend money but when our application grows bigger and the number of users increases, there will be some nominal charges that we will have to pay.
 We would pay for the services like Google's database service i.e. firebase, Google Maps API.
 While publishing our application on Google play store we will have to pay some charges.

 Our project focuses on the difficulty faced by vehicle owners while finding parking spaces and also the landowners who face difficulty managing the parking places.
 The thing that everyone knows but doesn't have the solution.